Waikiki suburb profile

 Waikiki property market performance

-The rental market for houses in Waikiki has seen a modest increase, with average rent rising by 3.4% over the last 12 months to $600.
-There is no available data on unit rentals, suggesting limited rental activity in this segment.
+The rental market for houses in Waikiki has seen a modest rise, with average rents increasing by 3.4% over the last year to reach $610 per week.
+There is no significant data for unit rentals, reflecting limited activity in that sector.

 | Houses | Units | |